Dagenham: Sport

-Dagenham & Redbridge F.C., based at Victoria Road were relegated to the in the 2015–16 season from the Football League Two, after being relegated from the Football League One which they had reached having been promoted as playoff-winners of League two after beating Rotherham United F.C.
+Dagenham & Redbridge F.C., based at Victoria Road were relegated to the National League in the 2015–16 season from Football League Two, after being relegated from the Football League One which they had reached having been promoted as playoff-winners of League two after beating Rotherham United F.C.
 3–2, in the 2010–11 season.
 They were also the Nationwide Conference champions of the 2006–07 season.

 Greyhound racing and Motorcycle speedway was staged at the Dagenham Greyhound Stadium off Ripple Road, from 1930 to 1965.
 The speedway club ran various events from 1932 to 1939 and a team called the Dagenham Daggers took part in challenge matches and the Sunday Dirt-Track League.

 Dagenham's leading cricket club Goresbrook Cricket Club are based at the May & Baker Sports Club in Rainham Road South, in 2011 the club won the Essex County Cricket League for the first time in its history.

 Dagenham has a King George's Field in memorial to King George V. The park was renamed in 1953 by Queen Elizabeth II.
 Dagenham also has many other parks such as Valence - and Parsloes (which lies partly in the pre-1965 borough of Barking).
 Dagenham Crusaders Drum and Bugle Corps, founded by John Johnson, was the first British Drum Corps and performed in the United States for the first time in 1983.
 In 2010 they reformed to perform for DCUK's 30th anniversary, fielding a competitive corps for the first time in 22 years.